 The World Health Organization (WHO) estimates that about 2.5 to 3 billion persons are anemic worldwide.
 50% of all anemia cases are caused by Iron deficiency.

-In the US it is estimated that more than 3.5 million people in the United States have some type of anemia.
+In the US alone, it is estimated that more than 3.5 million people have some type of anemia.
 Anemia occurs in all age groups and in all racial and ethnic groups.
-One specific type, sickle cell anemia, occurs in one in every 600 African-American births, and about 2 million Americans have sickle cell trait.
+One specific type, sickle cell anemia, occurs in one in every 600 African-American births, and about 2 million Americans have the sickle cell trait.
 Approximately 10 percent of children with SCD suffer fatal or debilitating strokes.
 Aplastic anemia occurs in about 500–1,000 people in the US.

 - 10% of persons aged 65 and older have anemia

 - 50% of nursing home residents have anemia